 Engage Visually aim is to work with people in visually creative and engaging ways.

-As Engage Visually has and continues to evolve, we apply and create visual thinking approaches, particularly graphic facilitation, and graphic recording, to the diversity of situations.
-Through these approaches, we continue to collaborate with our clients to find creative visual solutions for projects, events, and communications.
+Through Graphic Facilitation, Graphic Recording we collaborate with our clients to find creative visual solutions for projects, events, and communications.
 There is rarely a standard request, it can be communicating a vision to creating a vision, from engaging an audience at a large event to facilitating a meeting or a process.

 Engage Visually was set up and is run by Debbie Roberts.
 Debbie works as a graphic recorder and a graphic facilitator and blends both approaches.

 Debbie works with organisations large and small, is based in the UK, and travels pretty widely (though of course not currently!).